ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 ---

 # **Landscaping Cover**
-Landscaping Cover is inexpensive, where you would need 25 rolls × $53.99 = $1,349.75
+Landscaping Cover for 1 Acre of land is inexpensive, where you would need 25 rolls × $53.99 = $1,349.75

 The joys of gardening, lol.